1. Search aliases and regional names

 Finders, backs, prisms, chargers, and battery covers can vary by revision even when they look close.

-Yes, if the source terms, proxy path, condition notes, and import caveats are clear enough for the poster to review.
+Yes, if the source terms, proxy path, condition notes, and import caveats are clear enough for the requester to review.

 Functional proof matters: photos, shutter and meter behavior, lens condition, battery compartment, and known failure points for that model.

-Turn a reference photo into search terms, verification checks, and a clear finder request when image search only finds similar items.
+Turn a reference photo into search terms, verification checks, and a clear public request when image search only finds similar items.

 A practical workflow for exact-item searches when Google Lens, Pinterest, Amazon, or image search keeps returning near matches.